 Right?
 We fear that we will lose our clients, business, contracts, attention—and that we will lose everything we worked so hard for as a result.

 But that’s exactly the problem.
 Fear begets fear.
 When you’re afraid that you won’t be able to grow, what will happen?
 Exactly, you won’t grow!

 A quick look at history shows that mankind always kept moving forward.
 Sure, we’ve had times of war and economic downfall, but we always recovered and grew.

-So when you’re expecting that the world economy will not grow, you’re actually betting against mankind!
+So when you expect the world economy to not grow, you’re betting against mankind!